Pietro d'Abano: Beliefs in magic and healing

+One of his studies was on the actual source of healing power behind healing prayers and charms.
+While he refuted the physical effects of these practices, he could not deny their apparent effectiveness.
+He argued that the actual meaning and religious symbolism behind the content for prayers and charms didn't matter.
+He instead stated that the source of healing came from a bond of trust between the minds/souls of the one speaking or using the charm and the one being healed.
+This bond of trust would then allow the recipient to be persuaded by the one saying the prayer/using the charm.

+He also denied the influence of demons and the devil for illnesses and everyday life.

-Inquisition, Trial and Death
+Inquisition, trial and death

 Generic portrait of Petr[us] de abano conciliator, woodcut from the Nuremberg Chronicle, 1493.
 The reversed "c" is a standard Latin abbreviation for the prefix "con-".

-Pietro d'Abano was taken to trial two times.
-In the first case he was acquitted and he died before the second trial reached a verdict.
-He was found guilty however, and his body was ordered to be exhumed and burned; but a group of friends had secretly moved it from place to place finally resting in St. Augustine's Church without burial Honors.
-The Inquisition had to content itself with the public proclamation of its sentence and the burning of Abano in effigy.
-By Naudes account, the effigy burning was done to hopefully discourage people from reading his writing.
+Pietro d'Abano investigated three times for alleged heresy.
+The first investigation was ended prematurely by the Pope.
+The other investigations resulted in trials, but Pietro died before the trials reached a verdict.
+He was found guilty however, and his body was ordered to be exhumed and burned, but a group of friends had secretly moved it from place to place finally resting in St. Augustine's Church without burial Honors.
+The Inquisition had to content itself with the public proclamation of its sentence and the burning of d'Abano in effigy.
+It was claimed that he possessed the Philosophers Stone, and that all money he paid would return to him.
+The effigy burning was done to hopefully discourage people from reading his writing.

-He was considered the best magician of the era by many authors, yet Barrett refers to the opinion that it was not on the score of magic that the Inquisition sentenced Pietro to death, but rather his denial of the influence of spirits (angels and demons).
+He was considered a great magician of the era by many, yet it was not on the score of magic that the Inquisition sentenced Pietro to death, but rather his denial of the influence of spirits (angels and demons).
+This is contradictory since it was believed by authors of the time that he had 7 spirits he had contained in crystal.
 He instead attributed the unnatural to celestial bodies, meaning during his second trial it was not for the crime of magic but for heresy.

-There is a mild uncertainty as to when exactly he died and how old he was but it is widely accepted that he died in 1316 at the age of 66.
+It is unclear exactly how Pietro d'Abano died, however it is believed that he died in 1315.
+From his will we know that he did have children though little is known.